bhartijonwal/Python-analysis-for-customer-Satisfaction/README.md

 - Used bar charts, heatmaps, and count plots
 - Studied trends, distributions, and basic relationships
 - Detected outliers in `Item_price` with IQR and applied clipping
+## 3) Hypothesis Testing
+Performed statistical hypothesis testing to validate whether operational factors had a significant impact on customer satisfaction (CSAT).
+Used hypothesis testing to support analytical findings with data-driven statistical evidence instead of relying only on visual analysis.

 ## Key Insights
 - Agent shift, tenure, and product category show meaningful association with CSAT.